Introducing the Inquiry Unit

-Grouping: whole class and partners
+Grouping: whole class, partners, and individuals

 OPENING THE CONVERSATION